nathanpc/stream.json/README.md

 I'm going to publish my TODO list later. (it isn't big, but it's substantial)

+If you have a suggestion please open a Issue and I'll be pleased to implement it.
+Pull Requests are welcome too.

 ## License

 **stream.json** is licensed under GPLv3, which means I'll love your Feedback/Pull Requests. **:)**